Motorcycle riders have to go through rigorous training and licensing requirements in order to ride on Florida roads.

 - Sideswiping.
 These crashes can happen while merging, at intersections, or anytime a driver and biker are riding side-by-side.
 A driver may merge in front of a biker or veer into the biker’s lane, causing the car to slide or bounce along the side of the bike and spin out of control.
 In most cases, these crashes are a result of the driver failing to see the biker in his mirrors.

 Motorcyclists injured by cars should always seek the advice of an experienced injury attorney as soon as possible after a crash.
-The injury cost to victims and their families may quickly rise into the thousands of dollars, and an attorney can determine whether they may be able to collect compensation for their losses.
+The injury cost to victims and their families may quickly rise to thousands of dollars, and an attorney can determine whether they can help them collect compensation for their losses.